M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq111"></a>
 **(111) Is OAuth supported?**

 OAuth for Gmail is supported via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
 OAuth for non on-device accounts is not supported because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
-You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).
+Du kan læse mere om dette [her](https://www.theregister.com/2019/02/11/google_gmail_developer/).

 OAuth for Outlook/Office 365, Yahoo, Mail.ru and Yandex is supported via the quick setup wizard.

+The OAuth [jump page](https://oauth.faircode.eu/) exists for when [Android App Links](https://developer.android.com/training/app-links/verify-site-associations) are not available, for example when using a non Play store version of the app, or do not work for some reason.

 <br />